emiago/gophone/README.md

 - https://openecoacoustics.org/resources/help-centre/software/unsigned/

-## Sponzorship
+## Development support

-If you want to keep project future development you can [sponzor it](https://github.com/sponsors/emiago) same as other projects in repo.
+If you have interest to keep project future development you can help by [sponzor it](https://github.com/sponsors/emiago) same as other projects in repo.
-In return you will also get some special features fully unblocked and prompt-free.
+In return my supporters have advanced features fully unblocked and prompt-free.
 In this case please contact additionally on [mail](mailto:emirfreelance91@gmail.com) with subject GOPHONE SUPPORT or similar, and you will receive further instructions/build.